eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 		* ChemFET, chemically-sensitive FET
 			+ FET used as a sensor for measuring chemical concentrations in a solution
 			+ compare to chemiresistors
+		* ISFET, ion-sensitive FET
+			+ for measuring ion concentrations in a solution
+		* BioFET, Bio-FET, biosensor FET, FET-based biosensor, field-effect biosensor, FEB, biosensor MOSFET
+		* DNAFET, DNA FET
+			+ biosensor that is based the field effect due to partial charges of DNA molecules
 	- transistors manufactured using:
 		* SOI, silicon-on-insulator
 			+ types of insulators: